 Q. Who will carry that 60 foot boat for me to row?

 A. YOU!!!
 We can't count how many students come to class ignoring the fact that the boats have to be carried by the crew (of students) rowing in class.
-Do you have a bad back, then this is not a sport to consider.
+If you have a bad back, then this is not a sport to consider.

 Not sure if you can handle the weight?
 Ok can you lift and carry 30/35 pounds overhead for a few hundred yards?
-Seriously, you will be expected to carry rowing shells (boats) with your teammates (30/35 pounds is your share or the carrying weight) and while this is the least favorite part of most rowers day, it is an integral part of the sport.
+Seriously, you will be expected to carry rowing shells (boats) with your teammates (30/35 pounds is your share of the carrying weight) and while this is the least favorite part of most rowers day, it is an integral part of the sport.
 Boats have to be carried from the rack down to the water by STUDENTS, that means you!!
-Not sure is you can handle this weight, we ask you test yourself with a large bag of cat litter, dog chow or bag of something weighing 30 plus pounds.
+Not sure I you can handle this weight" Then we ask you test yourself with a large bag of cat litter, dog chow or bag of something weighing 30 plus pounds.
 If you have access to a gym, grab a 30 or 35 bar or dumbbell and see how you do.
-Place it on the floor and then pick it up and press it overhead, now rest it on your shoulder and walk around what is the equivalent of 200 yards.
+Place it on the floor and then pick it up and press it overhead, rest it on your shoulder and walk around what is the equivalent of 200 yards.
 It sounds like a long distance, but this is the minimum distance from the boatyard down to the bay.
-When the time comes to lift the 8 person rowing shell (weighing over 200 pounds) will you be able to carry your share??
+When the time comes to lift the 8 person rowing shell (weighing over 200 pounds), will you be able to carry your share??
 Be honest with yourself, test yourself first to see if you can handle it.
 No one will carry your share and we don't ever want to see anyone get hurt because someone thought they could avoid the carry part, remember carrying equipment is a part of the sport.

-Are you are cleared medically by your physician and waiting for an upcoming class?
+Are you cleared medically by your physician and waiting for an upcoming class?
 We highly recommend you take this opportunity to start preparing for your LTR class!
 Build up your strength with weights and work on your cardio fitness base, bike or run numerous times a week, you will be very glad you did!!
 Rowing is a very physical sport so you will find success by being fit with strength and cardio stamina while learning a whole new unique sport.

 Sarasota County Rowing Clubs LTR is for anyone over the age of 18.
 We can recommend local youth programs for middle or high school students looking to row.